mobilecoinfoundation/mcips/README.md

 Please join the [MobileCoin Foundation Discord](https://discord.gg/qbW2vjyQck) where you can follow along in the #proposals channel, and feel free to informally propose changes in the #eng channel.
+Our approach is to first build consensus on an idea before starting work on the MCIP.

 As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant team is a good